algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 ![Filters](imgs/fb2.png)

+### Category

-`Category` - From the category search filter you can choose from upto 8 categories such as the AlgoBulls Money, Credit from Parent, Transactional Charges, Tweak Charges, Backtesting Charges, Build Real Trading Charges and Strategy Build Charges.
+From the category search filter you can choose from upto 8 categories such as the AlgoBulls Money, Credit from Parent, Transactional Charges, Tweak Charges, Backtesting Charges, Build Real Trading Charges and Strategy Build Charges.

 ![Filters](imgs/fb3.png)

-`Date Range (Start to End Date)` - Here you can select a date range to view the table for the selected category (if any).
+### Date Range (Start to End Date)

+Here you can select a date range to view the table for the selected category (if any).

 ![Filters](imgs/fb4.png)